-- i.
-Description of the communication limitations that preclude or interfere with meaningful participation in current and projected daily activities (i.e., why the beneficiary's current communication skills and behaviors prevent meaningful participation in the beneficiary's current and projected daily activities). - g.
-AAC devices assessment components: - i.
+- g.
+AAC Devices Assessment Components: - i.
 Vocabulary requirements; - ii.
 Representational system(s); - iii.
 Display organization and features; - iv.
 Rate enhancement techniques; - v.
 Message characteristics, speech synthesis, printed output, display characteristics, feedback, auditory and visual output; - vi.
 Access techniques and strategies; and - vii.
 Portability and durability concerns, if any. - h.
-Identification of AAC devices considered for beneficiaries: - i.
+Identification of AAC Devices Considered for Beneficiaries: - i.
 Identification of the significant characteristics and features of the AAC devices considered for the beneficiary; and - ii.
 Identification of the cost of the AAC devices considered for the beneficiary (including all required components, accessories, peripherals and supplies as appropriate). - i.
-AAC device recommendation: - i.
-Identification of the requested AAC devices including all required components, accessories, software, peripheral devices, supplies and the device vendor;
+AAC Device Recommendation: - i.
+Identification of the requested AAC devices including all required components, accessories, software, peripheral devices, supplies and the device vendor; - ii.
+Identification of the beneficiary and communication partner's AAC devices preference, if any;